okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/parse-hook/index.md

 > **Note**: Make sure to have the required default code and packages in your project.
 See [Common Hook Set-up Steps](/docs/guides/common-hook-set-up-steps/nodejs/overview/).

-From the Token Inline Hook request, the code retrieves the value of the user name from the `data.identity` object.
+From the Token Inline Hook request, the following code retrieves the value of the user name from the `data.identity` object.

 <StackSelector snippet="request"/>